carlacolomer/churn-analysis/README.md

 eda_module.py: Module with functions for execution of EDA process

-data [csvs]: containing all used data
+csvs: containing all used data